oVirt/ovirt-site/source/feature/detailedquota.html.md

 the User is not limited, and can consume the maximum limit of the resources, by doing that, other users will be limited to use the resources of the Data Center.

 Quota provides the Administrator a better management way, for managing resources allocation for Users in the Data Center.
-The feature allows the Administrator to manage and share the resources in the Data Center, more appropriately, and will be able to monitor this resource uses more accurately.
+The feature allows the Administrator to manage and share the resources in the Data Center, more appropriately, and will be able to monitor the resource consumption more accurately.

 #### Entity Description